yonis-savary/sharp-php/Docs/core/commands.md

 ```
 And voilà !

-Note:
+> [!NOTE]
-- you may have noticed, the PascalCase name was transformed into a snake-case name, this
+> - you may have noticed, the classname was transformed into a snake-case equivalent, this is automatically made by the class
-  was made to improve readability
-- you can also implements the `getHelp()` method which should display a help menu/documentation
+> - you can also implements the `getHelp()` method which should display a help menu/documentation when calling `php do help`

 ## Using Args object